-2017 Placements: 3 and 4 year old positions available - please see our enrolment page for contact details
+2017 Placements: 3 year old positions available - please see our enrolment page for contact details

 Statement of Philosophy

 We also believe in the contentment of staff as part of creating an atmosphere of wellbeing at the centre, with the emotional wellbeing of the staff as important as that of the children.

 We operate an indoor/outdoor play-based program with an emergent curriculum, as it respects and supports the ways children learn best.
 It reflects best practice research that children learn best through play and by engaging in experiences that interest them.
 We value sustained and purposeful play rather than a set outcome.

 We value times of calm and stillness for children to gaze, wonder and reflect, balanced with the introduction of new ideas, stimulating experiences and inviting materials to inspire and engage the children’s hearts, minds and bodies.
 We believe that valuable ideas and questions can spring from times of stillness.

 It is important to us that all children are happy and have a love of learning.